tronprotocol/documentation-en/docs/using_javatron/installing_javatron.md

 ## 2. Obtain the configuration file
-Get the mainnet configure file: [main_net_config.conf](https://github.com/tronprotocol/tron-deployment/blob/master/main_net_config.conf), other network configuration files can be find [here](https://github.com/tronprotocol/tron-deployment).
+Get the mainnet configure file: [main_net_config.conf](https://github.com/tronprotocol/tron-deployment/blob/master/main_net_config.conf), other network configuration files can be found [here](https://github.com/tronprotocol/tron-deployment).

 ## 2. Start The Node
 The command to start a fullnode or a block-producing fullnode is as follows:

 * Startup a fullnode for mainnet

-    Full node has full historical data, it is the entry point into the TRON network , it provides HTTP API and Grpc API for external query.
+    Full node has full historical data, it is the entry point into the TRON network , it provides HTTP API and gRPC API for external query.
 You can interact with the TRON network through fullnode：transfer assets, deploy contracts, interact with contracts and so on.
 The mainnet fullnode startup command is as follows, and the configuration file of the fullnode is specified by the `-c` parameter:

     ```
     $  java -Xmx24g -XX:+UseConcMarkSweepGC -jar FullNode.jar -c main_net_config.conf